dungbk1995/WebRTC-SS/README.md

 # Prototype WebRTC

 This project is developed by Clément Mouret and Luc Tribolet during an internship at Atos Worldline.
+I've just modified it with some feature!

 This prototype is only available for Chrome/Chromium with WebRTC support.
 This web application allows you to video chat with someone else by sharing a single link.